MatejKafka/Pog/README.md

 ## Building

-Pog is composed of 3 parts:
+Pog is composed of 4 parts:

 1. `app/Pog`: The main PowerShell module (`Pog.psm1` and imported modules).
 You don't need to build this.
 2. `app/Pog/lib_compiled/Pog`: The `Pog.dll` C# library, where a lot of the core functionality lives.
 The library targets `.netstandard2.0`.
 3. `app/Pog/lib_compiled/PogNative`: The `PogExecutableStubTemplate.exe` executable stub.
+4. `app/Pog/lib_compiled/vc_redist`: Directory of VC Redistributable DLLs, used by some packages with the `-VcRedist` switch parameter on `Export-Command`/`Export-Shortcut`.

 After all parts are ready, import the main module (`Import-Module app/Pog` from the root directory).
 Note that Pog assumes that the top-level directory is inside a package root, and it will place its data and cache directories in the top-level directory.